BingleyPro/manhunt-chaos/wiki/homepage.md

 Welcome to the **Manhunt Chaos** wiki!
 This is the central hub for all information related to the Manhunt Chaos datapack.

+> **Note:** Everything below is just placeholder text.
+Manhunt Chaos is still in early development, so submit a issue through the GitHub repo for any questions.

 ## Table of Contents

 - [Introduction](#introduction)